Gold Mutual Funds

 minimum of 350 troy ounces--and the minimum required investments are high.

-Gold funds are leveraged plays: A gold
+Gold funds are leveraged plays

-mutual fund, like a gold stock, is considered a leveraged play on gold because the underlying mining companies have
+A gold mutual fund, like a gold stock, is considered a

-fixed costs and any increase in the price of gold can increase the percentage of profit quite dramatically.
-For
+gold can increase the percentage of profit quite dramatically.
+For example, suppose it costs a mining company $700

-example, suppose it costs a mining company $700 to mine an ounce of gold, when the price of gold is $900, the
+to mine an ounce of gold, when the price of gold is $900, the profit is $200 but when the price goes up to $1000,

-profit is $200 but when the price goes up to $1000, the profit is $300--a 50% increase in profits caused by a 11%
+the profit is $300--a 50% increase in profits caused by a 11% rise in the price of gold.
+Of course, the opposite

-rise in the price of gold.
-Of course, the opposite would be true if prices go down.
-For this reason, the prices of
+would be true if prices go down.
+For this reason, the prices of mutual funds that invest in gold mining companies

-mutual funds that invest in gold mining companies tend to move about twice as much as the gold price.
-Other events
+tend to move about twice as much as the gold price.
+Other events which can affect the prices

-which can affect the prices of gold mining funds would be company-specific issues like
+of gold mining funds would be company-specific issues like operational problems or just

-operational problems or just the overall stock market--if the market goes down, all stocks go down, including gold
+the overall stock market--if the market goes down, all stocks go down, including gold stocks regardless of the

-stocks regardless of the price of gold.
-But overall, this might be the option you would choose if you believed that
+price of gold.
+But overall, this might be the option you would choose if you believed that gold prices were going

-gold prices were going to have an extended bull run and the best gold mutual funds for you will be the ones that
+to have an extended bull run and the best gold mutual funds for you will be the ones that have the best balance of

-have the best balance of leverage for your risk profile.
+leverage for your risk profile.

-invest in gold based on one's opinion of the prospects of individual mining companies, their management and their
+stocks are a way to invest in gold based on one's opinion of the prospects of

-mine holdings.
-Unlike gold funds or ETFs, gold stocks don't offer broad diversification but they do offer greater
+individual mining companies, their management and their mine holdings.
+Unlike gold funds or ETFs, gold stocks don't

-leverage on the price of gold--both up and down.
-They can also offer healthy dividend income unlike most gold funds
+offer broad diversification but they do offer greater leverage on the price of gold--both up and down.
+They can

-and ETFs.
-If one does one's homework well, it is possible to uncover a gem of a gold mining company and avoid
+also offer healthy dividend income unlike most gold funds and ETFs.
+If one does one's homework well, it is possible

-others that are not as attractive.
-In a mutual fund or ETF, one does not have the capability of targeting an
+to uncover a gem of a gold mining company and avoid others that are not as attractive.
+In a mutual fund or ETF, one

 Gold bullion